arc-bphc/arc-site/data/resources/workshop/3-Day1.md

 The pin numbers for the Arduino board are mentioned on the board and can be used as it is inside the **pinMode()** function.

-## Talking Digital

-Now that the Arduino has an heads up about the kind of device its dealing with its time we start talking with these devices.

-Most of these devices while they can be **Input/Output** can be also classified as **Digital/Analog**.

-> **Digital Devices**
-> Examples include push buttons/switches that can either be ON(Logic HIGH) or OFF(logic LOW), these devices have discrete set of states in which they can exist.

-> **Analog Devices**
-> Examples include LED, Motors, LDR these devices have a continuous set of states in which they can exist.
-For example an LED can stay turned ON with different amounts of brightness and a motor can be rotating at different speeds based on the control voltage.

-NOTE: Some devices can be both digital and analog based on how they are interfaced.

 # Microprocessors

 ## What is a microprocessor?